 The purpose of this Strategy is to provide evidence for the preparation of plans, policies and strategies relating to Green Infrastructure (GI) at a sub-regional level and at a local level.
-It also details how GI will be delivered and part adopted as supplementary planning guidance.
+It also details how GI can be delivered with the help from landholders and partners.
 The strategy covers the disciplines of